Link copied!

 Map the Full Committee Before the First Demo

 Don’t ask “Who’s the decision-maker?”
 Ask “Who else needs to say yes?”
 Then ask that question to every person you meet.
 Enterprise deals don’t have a decision-maker.
 They have a committee.
-According to research by Forrester, B2B buying decisions now involve an average of 7.2 stakeholders.
-This is up from 5.4 in 2015.

 Build Separate Value Props for Each Stakeholder